2020-2023

 7.6 Extended School Year

-The District will determine if summer school will be offered and communicate the decision to bargaining unit members on or before April 15 of each year.
+The District will determine if extended school year services or other summer programming will be offered and communicate the decision to bargaining unit members on or before April 15 of each year.
+Positions for employment for extended school year services or other summer programming shall be posted by May 1 each year.
+Bargaining unit members shall be notified whether they have been selected for a position by June 1.

 7.6.1 Paraprofessionals

-Positions for employment for extended school year programs shall be publicized to the staff by May 1 of each year.
-Consideration for positions shall be based on district seniority.
+Consideration for positions shall be based on District seniority.
 Rate of pay is to be at the individual paraprofessional’s annual salary rate.
 Paraprofessionals will be paid on the same basis as during the school year.
-Paraprofessionals shall be notified by June 1 whether or not they have been selected for a summer school position.
-The Association President will be provided a list of Paraprofessional applicants and those individuals accepting positions by June 1.
-The Summer School Director (s) shall conduct an orientation meeting with all Paraprofessionals prior to the start of summer school.
+The Association president will be provided a list of paraprofessional applicants and those individuals accepting positions by June 1.
+The ESY and/or other Director (s) shall conduct an orientation meeting with all paraprofessionals prior to the start of ESY or other summer programming.

 7.6.2 Educational Office Personnel

-Positions for employment for extended school year programs shall be publicized to the EOP staff by May 1st of each year.
 Consideration for the positions shall be based upon factors that include without limitation, qualifications, merit and ability (including performance evaluations, if available), and relevant experience.
-If all factors are relatively equal, the consideration shall be based on district seniority.
+If all factors are relatively equal, the consideration shall be based on District seniority.
 Rate of pay is to be at the EOP’s current rate of salary.

 While on extended contract (i.e. summer school) a bargaining unit member serving on jury duty shall receive full pay for the time served on the jury.